Your Sardinia Questions, Answered: 15 Things You Need to Know Before Booking

 Q: How expensive is Sardinia compared to other Italian destinations?

-It's a split personality.
-Costa Smeralda is one of the most expensive places in the Mediterranean — hotel rooms from 300 EUR, restaurant mains from 30 EUR.
-But the rest of the island is reasonably priced.
+It has a split personality.
+Costa Smeralda ranks among the most expensive places in the Mediterranean — hotel rooms from 300 EUR, restaurant mains from 30 EUR.
+But the rest of the island is refreshingly reasonable.
 Agriturismos: 50-90 EUR/night with dinner.
 Trattoria meals: 15-25 EUR per person.
 Coffee: 1-1.50 EUR.
-The south and interior are particularly good value.
+The south and interior deliver especially strong value.

-Minimum one week.
-Ideally 10 days.
-The island is bigger than people expect (24,000 km²) and driving between regions takes 2-3 hours.
-Two weeks lets you do the coast and the interior without rushing.
-Under a week, pick one region and explore it properly.
+A week, minimum.
+Ten days, ideally.
+The island is bigger than most people expect (24,000 km²), and driving between regions takes 2-3 hours.
+Two weeks lets you cover the coast and the interior without rushing.
+With under a week, pick one region and explore it properly.

 Q: What's the best time to visit?

 May-June or September-October.
-The water is warm enough for swimming from June through October (the Mediterranean holds heat, so September water is actually warmer than June).
-July-August is hot, crowded, and double the price.
-Winter is mild (8-14°C) but many coastal businesses close.
+The water stays warm enough for swimming from June through October (the Mediterranean holds its heat, so September water is actually warmer than June).
+July-August brings heat, crowds, and double the price.
+Winter is mild (8-14°C), though many coastal businesses close.

 Q: Is it safe?

 Very.
-Sardinia has one of Italy's lowest crime rates.
-There's no significant tourist-targeted crime.
-The main safety concerns are sea conditions — the mistral wind makes west coast beaches dangerous some days (check windy.com) — and sunburn.
-Italian sun is no joke; SPF 50 minimum.
+Sardinia has one of Italy's lowest crime rates and no meaningful tourist-targeted crime.
+The real concerns are the sea and the sun — the mistral wind can make west coast beaches dangerous on some days (check windy.com), and Italian sun is no joke, so pack SPF 50 minimum.